 In normal mode you need to use your own judgement, although there are guide rails displayed on the ground which show the suggested approach route.

 Four different simulator views are available.
-These are selected via the two buttons below the main menu, labelled [V] and [M].
+These are selected via the three buttons below the main menu, labelled [V], [M] and [A].

 The [V] button is used to swap between views external to the vehicles (observer and bird's-eye views).

-The [M] button swaps between internal views (right and left driving mirror views).
+The [M] button swaps between right and left driving mirror views.